It’s long been a source of contention among veterinary professionals when a dog should be spayed or neutered.

 But the more you can reduce the chances of your dog getting hip dysplasia the better (this includes a proper food diet).

 Which is why we switched our pup to real food instead of canned and dry food.
-So far The Farmer’s Dog has become our dog’s favorite meals.
+So far home-cooked food have become our dog’s favorite meals.
 It’s worth a try.
-I know our dog’s health and energy made a 180 turn since going on a fresh homemade diet
+I know our dog’s health and energy made a 180 degree turn since going on a fresh homemade diet.
+We mix it with raw food to get his stomach use to it as raw is the ultimate goal.

 During an analysis of medical data that was recorded from 1982 to 1995, it was found that cardiac tumors were found more often in spayed females versus intact females.
 The most common type of cardiac tumor, hemangiosarcoma (HAS), was found five times more in spayed females, while neutered male dogs had a slightly higher risk than their intact counterparts.